exoclam/orbital-stability/README.md

 # Tutorial (working, slowly)

 ## Generating training data
-With observational data from only a handful of circumbinary planets, we elected instead to generate the training data using the numerical integrator REBOUND.
+With observational data from only a handful of circumbinary planets, we elected to generate the training data using the numerical integrator REBOUND.
 We begin by dropping the mu dimension, holding it constant at 0.1 while still varying semi-major axis, eccentricity, and initial phase.
-We build the training set with the following script in /mu_10/.
+We build the training set with the following script in the /mu_10/ directory.

 ```
 python staircase_10.py
 ```

-In this script, we first set the hyperparameters of our simulation: here we use 10 phases per orientation and 1000 draws from [] space.
+In this script, we first set the hyperparameters of our simulation: here we use 10 phases per orientation and 1000 draws from [e,a] space, where e is drawn (naively) uniformly from [0,0.99] and a is drawn uniformly from a +/- 33% envelope surrounding the output of the function a~crit~(mu,e), described in Holman & Weigert (1999) as a sum of terms of products of \mu and e up to the second power.

+## Building and training dim-1 DNN
 We then build and train a neural network on the data with the following script.

 ```